Why the Word Sounds Like Spooky Physics

 Traditionally, the word Metaphysics originated in Ancient Greece, as a combination of two root words – Meta, meaning over and beyond – and physics.
 Thus we arrive at the word metaphysics which is the blending of the two terms.

-According to Wikipedia, Metaphysics is a branch of philosophy investigating the fundamental nature of being and the world it encompasses.
+As mentioned, metaphysics is a branch of philosophy investigating the fundamental nature of being and the world it encompasses.
 Topics of metaphysical investigation might include questions about our existence, objects and their properties, space and time, cause and effect, and potentialities.

 Metaphysics, like many other fields of thought inquiry, contains some sub-categories, variations, and alternative interpretations.
 These subsets of the discipline arise naturally as time goes on, giving the entirety of the field many multifaceted and nuanced characteristics.